Ravi-0P/CODSOFT/README.md

 # CODSOFT
-This repository contains code and materials related to my Python internship project.
+This repository contains code and materials related to my Python internship with codsoft.